Shinde left out of key disaster management body; fuels buzz of fissures in Mahayuti

 Political observers see this as another flashpoint, amid speculation of a power tussle between Fadnavis and Shinde.

-"Shinde's exclusion from the State Disaster Management Authority could indicate growing discomfort between the two leaders (Shinde and Fadnavis," a political analyst told PTI on Monday.
+“Shinde’s exclusion from the State Disaster Management Authority could indicate growing discomfort between the two leaders (Shinde and Fadnavis,” a political analyst told news agency on Monday.

 A senior BJP minister recently dismissed the reports of tensions, stating there were no “major differences” between Fadnavis and Shinde.